MaximoCorvalan/SkyRoute-FrontEnd/README.md

 This was kept simple for the scope of the challenge.
 In a production environment, this would be managed using environment variables.

-## 🧪 Future Improvements

-* Add unit and integration tests
-* Improve UI/UX and responsiveness
-* Add pagination or virtualization for large datasets

 ---